ML Model Training and Deployment Pipeline

 Explore the results

-Once the prediction made by a model as materialized in the data catalog as an Iceberg table, we can use the Bauplan SDK to integrate the table into exploration tools like notebooks or into visualization app.
-To visualize how accurate our predictions are, we use a few different types of plots in the notebook using matplotlib and seaborn.
-As usual by using the SDK and Bauplan’s method query to interact with the data directly in our branch of the data catalog.
-Start Jupyter Lab once again, and open the notebook prediction_visualization.ipynb.
+Once the predictions generated by the model are materialized in the data catalog as an Iceberg table, we can leverage the bauplan SDK to integrate the table into exploration tools, such as notebooks, or into a visualization app.
+To assess the accuracy of our predictions, we use various types of plots in the notebook, employing Matplotlib and Seaborn for data visualization.
+As usual, we interact with the data directly from our branch of the data catalog using the bauplan SDK’s query method.
+Launch Jupyter Lab again, and open the prediction_visualization.ipynb notebook to explore the prediction results.

-cd notebooks
+cd 03-ml-regression-model

-../venv/bin/jupyter lab
+venv/bin/jupyter lab

 ml2.png